mateuszklencz/pyspark-codac/README.md

 # General Overview <a name="overview"></a>

 Codac PySpark assignment done by **Mateusz Klencz** .
-Python script does the tasks which test:
+This task tests the following skills:

 * joining, filtering, renaming columns and saving of pyspark dataframes
 * writing tests (chispa)
 * encapsulation of data using class and generic functions
-* CI with GitHub Actions
+* CI/CD with GitHub Actions

 ## Tables of Contents